Where to buy bedding – the 21 best places to shop bed linen, duvets, pillows and more

 (Image credit: Future / Dominic Blackmore)

 Wondering where to buy bedding?
 Then you're in the right place.
-As Ideal Home's Sleep Editor I've been lucky enough to test out bedding from over 30 different brands, and in this guide, I'll share my thoughts on the best places to shop.
+As Ideal Home's Sleep Editor, I've been lucky enough to test out bedding from well over 40 different brands, and in this guide, I'll share my thoughts on the best places to shop.

 After all, improving your sleep quality doesn't stop at finding the best mattress for your sleep style.
 What you put on the bed – from the sheets you lay on to the pillow you rest your head on – is important too.

 We spend about a third of our lives in bed, so good bedding is well worth the investment.
-That's why I've rounded up some of my top recommendations, including options that offer style and practicality for all budgets.
+That's why I've rounded up my top recommendations for where to buy bedding below.

-I've chosen the best bedding options for all budgets, but, if you keep an eye on our bedding deals page, you might even be able to snap up the more expensive options for less.
+I've chosen the best bedding options for all budgets above, but if you keep an eye on our bedding deals page, you might be able to snap up the more expensive options for less.
+I've also highlighted some of my favourites below.

 Whatever type of bedding you're looking for, you're almost guaranteed to find it at Marks & Spencer.
 From budget-friendly feather-and-down duvets and pillows to easy-to-care-for fitted sheets and pillowcases, M&S nails affordability, practicality, and quality.

 However, M&S does have competition.
 Whereas John Lewis used to be the more expensive option for bedding, its pricing is now far more competitive and depending on what you're shopping for, the brand often beats M&S for value for money.
-Plus, as well as affordable own-brand lines, John Lewis is one of the few stockists of luxury British bedding brands such as Piglet in Bed's dreamy linens and Floks fantastic wool duvets.
+Plus, as well as affordable own-brand lines, John Lewis also stocks a brilliant range of other high-quality bedding brands.

 Christy has been making bed linen (as well as some of the best bath towels on the market) for nearly 200 years, and I've always found the brand's quality to be reliably consistent.
 There are flat sheets, fitted sheets, duvet covers and pillow cases available in a whole host of shades.

 If you’re looking for budget bedroom ideas, say hello to your new best friend.
-Dunelm has become a firm favourite of the Ideal Home team, with a wide range of affordable bedding that won't break the bank.
+Dunelm has become a firm favourite of the Ideal Home team, with a wide range of affordable bedding that won't break the bank, whether you're looking for bedding basics or a new duvet cover.

 Online-only retailer Soak & Sleep offers a huge range of bedding, and everything I've tested from the brand has been great quality at a reasonable price point.
 Whether you're after bedding with feather-and-down, wool, cotton, or synthetic fillings, Soak & Sleep has a great choice, and its bed linen is made from quality fabrics that wash well.